systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that all website addresses have "http://" or "https://" present.

 	- Check that all website addresses lead to valid page.

+Check with author about nonworking links.
+They can choose to replace or remove them.
+If an author requests to remove a link, then the name of the resource (software, database,   tool, etc.) should be/remain present.
+In cases where the name of the resource is the same as the website URL (ex: MicroRNA.org), the protocol (https:// or http://), “www.” and any other excess information should be removed from the URL, and the remaining resource/website name should no longer be kept as an active link (ex: “http://www.microrna.org/microrna/home.do” would be changed to “MicroRNA.org”).

 12.8.
 Check that the following Latin terms are written in italics: *in vitro, in vivo, in situ, in silico*.
 Via, etc and et al should be formatted in :ref:`plain text<plain_text>`.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.
 (This applies to all text except References)